-Rule 88-Game and Intermission Timing
+Rule 91 - Game and Intermission Timing

-- The time allowed for the game shall be set out according to the allotted ice slot in accordance with The Brick regulations. - a) Play shall resume promptly following each intermission upon the expiration of the allotted time set forth by the Brick from the completion of play in the preceding period.
+The time allowed for the game shall be set out according to the allotted ice slot in accordance with HSL/JPHL regulations.

+- a) Play shall resume promptly following each intermission upon the expiration of the allotted time set forth by the HSL/JPHL from the completion of play in the preceding period.
 Timing of the intermission commences immediately upon the conclusion of the period. - b) If any unusual delay occurs within 5 minutes at the end of the first or second periods, the Referee may order the next regular intermission to be taken immediately.
 The balance of the period will be completed on the resumption of play with the teams defending the same goals after which the teams will change ends and resume play without delay.
-If the delay takes place with more than five minutes remaining in the first or second period, the Referee will order the next regular intermission to be taken immediately in consultation with the Brick representative. - c) If the time allotted for the game is such that the time on the clock is more than what's remaining in the ice slot, the Brick Representative shall go to the timekeeper and adjust the clock to the appropriate time so that the game may be completed according to the time allowed.
-The Brick Representative is solely responsible for this decision, and it will be respected when it happens. - d) In the event of any dispute regarding time, the matter shall be referred to the Referee in charge and his decision shall be final.
+If the delay takes place with more than five minutes remaining in the first or second period, the Referee will order the next regular intermission to be taken immediately in consultation with the HSL/JPHL representative. - c) If the time allotted for the game is such that the time on the clock is more than what's remaining in the ice slot, the HSL/JPHL Representative shall go to the timekeeper and adjust the clock to the appropriate time so that the game may be completed according to the time allowed.
+The HSL/JPHL Representative is solely responsible for this decision, and it will be respected when it happens. - d) In the event of any dispute regarding time, the matter shall be referred to the Referee in charge and his decision shall be final.

-Rule 89-Goals
+Rule 92 - Goals

-- A goal shall be scored when the puck shall have been put between the goal posts by the stick of a player of the attacking side, from in front and below the crossbar, an entirely across the red line with the goal frame in its proper position. - a) If the puck is put into the goal in any manner by a player of the defending team, the player of the attacking team who last played the puck shall be credited with the goal, no assist. - b) No goal can be scored if the puck has been directed into the net because of a distinct kicking motion by an attacking player, or after being kicked, the puck deflects off any player or stick into the net. - c) A goal can be scored if the puck deflects into the net off an attacking player's Skate or body, in any manner.
+A goal shall be scored when the puck shall have been put between the goal posts by the stick of a player of the attacking side, from in front and below the crossbar, an entirely across the red line with the goal frame in its proper position.

+The puck Is put into the goal in any manner by a player of the defending team.
+The player of the attacking team who last played the puck shall be credited with the goal, but no assist.